richard-gm/webServerDataViz/README.md

-# web Server Data Viz
+# Data Visualization - University Project

 This repo will be used to store the data needed for the IN3030 Data Visualization project